The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 100724B

 \subsection{Spectral analysis of the prompt emission}

 We consider GBM detectors NaI 0 and 1, because they are the only two low-energy detectors seeing the GRB at an off-axis angle of less than $40\,^{\circ}$.
 Furthermore, we select the BGO detector closest to the GRB direction (BGO 0).
 We use \textit{Time-Tagged-Events} data provided by the GBM team and publicly available on the FSSC website.
-We generate custom response matrices (\texttt{rsp2} files) using the public tool \textit{gbmrspgen}\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/gbmrspgen.html} and using our best localization for the source.
-We also use LAT Low-Energy (LLE) data above 30 MeV.
+We generate custom response matrices (\texttt{rsp2} files, with one new response every time the spacecraft slew by 0.5 deg) using the public tool \textit{gbmrspgen}\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/gbmrspgen.html} and using our best localization for the source.
+We use NaI data in the energy range 8 keV $-$ $\sim$1 MeV but excluding the energy range $30-40$ keV, which contains the K-edge feature.
+We use BGO data from channel 2 to channel 125 (\textbf{corresponding to the energy range $\sim 217$ keV - $38$ MeV}).
+We also use LAT LLE data above 30 MeV.

-We estimate the background for all GBM detectors and for LLE data by fitting off-pulse intervals with one polynomial function for each channel, and then interpolating such fit to the on-pulse interval \citep[for details see][]{LATGRBcat}.
-This way the Earth Limb contribution is naturally taken into account.
+We estimate the background for all GBM detectors and for LLE data by fitting off-pulse intervals with one polynomial function for each channel, and then interpolating such fit to the on-pulse interval \citep[for details see][]{LATGRBcat}. \textbf{This way the time-varying background --and in particular the Earth Limb contribution -- is naturally taken into account.}

 We first perform a time-integrated analysis using the same time interval used in \citet{LATGRBcat}, i.e., the GBM $t_{90}$ time interval, from $t_{0} + 8.195\;$s to $t_{0} + 122.882\;$s.
-We find very similar results: there is a deficit in LAT data with respect to what is foreseen by a simple extrapolation of the low-energy component.
-The spectrum can be successfully modeled by a Band function, a phenomenological model very successful in describing GRB spectra \citep{1993ApJ...413..281B}, multiplied by an exponential cutoff.
+We use the Multi-Mission Maximum Likelihood framework (3ML) for all spectral analysis performed in this paper \citep{3ML}.
+We find very similar results: the spectrum can be successfully modeled by a Band function, a phenomenological model traditionally used in describing GRB spectra \citep{1993ApJ...413..281B}, multiplied by an exponential cutoff.
 The formulas for the Band function and the Band with exponential cutoff function are reported in Appendix~\ref{sec:spmodels}, eqs.~(\ref{eq:band}) and (\ref{eq:bhec}).
-The best fit parameters for the time-integrated analysis are $\alpha = -0.69 \pm 0.02$, $\beta = -2.013^{-0.02}_{+0.03}$, $E_{p} = 330 \pm 10\;$keV and $E_{c} = 48 \pm 6\;$MeV.
-The fluence in the 1$\;$keV$\,$--$\,10\;$GeV energy range is $(4.7 \pm 0.3) \times 10^{-4}\;{\rm erg\;cm^{-2}}$.
+The best fit parameters for the time-integrated analysis are $\alpha = -0.69 \pm 0.02$, $\beta = -2.01^{-0.02}_{+0.03}$, $E_{p} = 330 \pm 10\;$keV and $E_{c} = 48 \pm 6\;$MeV.
+The fluence in the 1$\;$keV$\,$--$\,10\;$GeV energy range is $(4.7 \pm 0.3) \times 10^{-4}\;{\rm erg\;cm^{-2}}$. \textbf{Given the very high signal-to-noise ratio of this time-integrated analysis we can rebin the spectra in order to have at least $30$ counts in each bin, and then we can use a standard $\chi^2$ test.
+We obtain $\chi^2 = 376.2$ for $391$ d.o.f., corresponding to a p-value of $\sim 0.7$.}